jamktiko/ruingame/ProjectDocumentation/GDD.md

 # Story

-## Characters

-Warrior representative

-Rogue representative

-Mage representative

 ## Enemies

-Inspiration for the enemies comes from multiple mythologies like Chinese and Lovecraftian ones.At the end of the level there will be a boss enemy that will have harder mechanics than a normal enemy and will also offer greater rewards when defeated.
+Inspiration for the enemies comes from some mythologies like Lovecraftian ones.
+At the end of the level there will be a boss enemy that will have harder mechanics than a normal enemy and will also offer greater rewards when defeated.

 ## Setting

 WIP map of the Continent.
 Very likely to have some changes in the future.